Orbán's visit to Georgia amid election controversy sparks protests

 Orban goes to Tbilisi.
 Protests expected today

-According to media reports, Hungarian Prime Minister Viktor Orbán announced a visit to Georgia on Monday.
-He intends to congratulate the ruling party on their election victory.
+According to media reports, Hungarian Prime Minister Viktor Orbán will visit Georgia on Monday to congratulate the ruling party on its election victory.
 The head of the Hungarian government offered congratulations on Saturday, even before the official results of the parliamentary elections were announced.
-Hungary holds the presidency of the EU Council for this half year.
+Hungary holds the presidency of the EU Council for this half-year.

 "Orbán's presence is intended to strengthen legitimacy, and Hungary will likely block EU steps regarding the elections.
 On the other hand, Orbán will visit as the head of the state holding the presidency in the EU Council," stated Héjj.